mo9399/Weather-Dashboard/README.md

 ## Purpose

-An weather app that lets you see the current and 5-day forcast for any city.
+A weather app that lets you see the current and 5-day forcast for any city.

 ## Built With